Stellarium/stellarium/VENDOR_BRANCHING.md

 This is a bad practice, often done by developers that do not have access to a good VCS.

 In such cases, the version information should be removed before committing the vendor drop; this will present the additional advantage that the history of such a file becomes available.
 This is a delicate step, as the "pristine copy" is no longer fulfilled.
 If filename information is part of the correct functioning of the imported artifacts (eg it is also referenced in vendor scripts, in linked data, etc), then you are facing a difficult problem.
 In such a case, it might be better to not rename the vendor file paths at all and accept that file history must be discovered by other means (eg a manual diff).

+### Using data from other users

+This approach also works for users that want to keep track of other user's configuration data or scripts while at the same time apply local changes.